 The general approach to this monitoring program is to collect a long-term data set on selected resident fish species and physical habitat conditions in Seton Lake in order to detect trends, resolve data gaps, and better inform the trade-off decisions made during the WUP process.
-Following the successful extension of sampling in Years 3 - 7 (2015 to 2019), collection of comparable data from Anderson Lake was continued for all Year 8 (2020) activities.
+Following the successful extension of sampling in Years 3-8 (2015 to 2020), collection of comparable data from Anderson Lake was continued for all Year 9 (2021) activities.
 The intent was to provide additional context from a similar lake in the same watershed with shared ecology and analogous development impacts (i.e., railway, transmission lines, recreational cabins, and some residential), but no direct diversion impacts.
-Given the benefit of having comparable information from Anderson Lake to understand results and potential trends in context, attempts will be made to continue collecting data from both lakes within the constraints of the existing budget for each of the remaining monitoring years.
+Given the benefit of having comparable information from Anderson Lake to understand results and potential trends in context, attempts will be made to continue collecting data from both lakes within the constraints of the existing budget for the remainder of monitoring in Year 10.